 Businesses, small and large, benefit from understanding the law of supply and demand as it helps them find an equilibrium price for their products, how to maintain a steady supply of goods and services, and drive profitability.

-Read on to learn more about this important law of economics and how to use it to your advantage.
+Read on to learn more about supply-demand economics and how to use it to your advantage.

 What is the law of supply and demand?